Handbook of Catholic Social Teaching

 Reflections on the essential key to a more just world.

-a) What do the bishops mean when they say that "the duty to seek justice and equality resides with each of us"?
+a) What do the bishops mean when they say that "the duty to seek justice and equality resides with each

 b) How do the bishops suggest we go about performing this duty?